What is photogrammetry?

 Remote sensing describes a suite of technologies that use overhead photography and sensors to create detailed maps for measurement and study.

 Photogrammetry is one of several tools in remote sensing, and it is used to process images collected by sensors mounted on UAVs, manned aircraft, and satellites.
-Other forms of remote sensing document infrared and UV radiation, point-by-point distances, and more.
+Other forms of remote sensing document infrared and UV radiation, LiDAR, and more.

 Structure from Motion is a technique that calibrates two-dimensional images into a reconstruction of a three-dimensional structure, scene, or object.